[Exclusive] No role for EU in Nagorno-Karabakh peacekeeping, Russia says

 "I've seen reports certain fighters were brought from various places, including Syria," he told this website.

-"They are not mentioned [in the peace deal], but, I believe, it's now the job of the Azeri armed forces to deal with them in the way that they see perceive properly," Chizhov said.
+"They are not mentioned [in the peace deal], but, I believe, it's now the job of the Azeri armed forces to deal with them in the way that they perceive properly," Chizhov said.

 The mooted EU mission was to have been led by Germany and Sweden, according to sources in Brussels.